 How Can We Make Passwords Strong

 Actually making passwords strong is easy.
-Important thing is making this as default behauivour.
-Just typing more 5 character will make our systems like a castle.
+The important thing is making this a default behavior.
+Just typing more 5 characters will make our systems like a castle.

 - Use . , ; ” ! more than 3 times